COVID-19 by the Numbers: Coronavirus Metrics From Each of Illinois' Healthcare Regions

 Region 5 (South Illinois):

-Positivity rates dropped to 12.7% Dec.
-5 in this southern Illinois region.
-Hospital bed availability (38.9%) and ICU bed availability (20%) have both decreased over the past day, with hospitalizations also dropping to 157.
+Positivity rates rose to 13.2% Dec.
+6 in this southern Illinois region.
+Hospital bed availability (35.8%) and ICU bed availability (17.9%) have both decreased over the past day, with hospitalizations also dropping to 156.

 Region 6 (East-Central Illinois):

-At the end of last week, positivity rates decreased to 11.9%.
-With the University of Illinois saliva coronavirus test, this region would be sitting at 5.9%, the lowest in the state.
-ICU bed availability (28.7%) and hospital bed availability (27.9%) remain above the 20% threshold, while the region’s hospitalization rates have slowly decreased in the last 10 days.
+To start this week, positivity rates rose to 12%.
+With the University of Illinois saliva coronavirus test, this region would be sitting at 6.1%, the lowest in the state.
+ICU bed availability (28.3%) and hospital bed availability (25.5%) remain above the 20% threshold, while the region’s hospitalization rates have slowly decreased since Dec.
+2.

 Region 7 (Will, Kankakee counties):

-This region has seen hospitalizations drop dramatically in the last 10 days, with hospital bed availability (19.6%) and ICU bed availability (24.3%) also suddenly decreasing over 24 hours.
-The region’s positivity rate, which had been on a slow decline, has seen that rate drop more rapidly in recent days, falling to 15.4% on Dec.
-5.
+This region has seen hospitalizations steadily drop since the end of November, with hospital bed availability (18.9%) and ICU bed availability (23.5%) also decreasing over 24 hours.
+The region’s positivity rate, which had been on a slow decline, remained at 15.4% on Dec.
+6.

 Region 8 (Kane, DuPage counties):

-Positivity rates rose back to 13.2 on Dec.
-5, following a 0.2% drop from one day prior.
-ICU bed availability has continued to drop, falling to 18.6%, while hospital bed availability has increased to 16.5%.
-Hospitalizations overall have decreased each of the last 10 days.
+Positivity rates rose for the second day in a row to 13.5% on Dec.
+6. ICU bed availability has continued to drop, falling to 17.6%, while hospital bed availability also dropped to 15.2%.
+Hospitalizations overall have decreased since late November.

 Region 9 (McHenry, Lake counties):

-The positivity rate in this region has dropped to 12.2%, while the ICU bed availability (28.7%) and hospital bed availability (21.6%) are both over the 20% threshold.
+The positivity rate in this region rose to 12.4%, while the ICU bed availability (28.2%) and hospital bed availability (20%) are both over or at the 20% threshold.
 The region also hit an important milestone Dec.
-1, as hospitalizations have decreased for seven consecutive days.
+1, as hospitalizations have decreased for nine consecutive days.

 Region 10 (Suburban Cook County):

-The region’s positivity rate dropped back down to 12.7% as of Dec.
-5. Hospital bed availability (21.6%) and ICU bed availability (17.3%) rates have both stayed relatively stagnant as well, but the region has seen 10 straight days of hospitalization decreases.
+The region’s positivity rate rose back up to 12.8% as of Dec.
+6. Hospital bed availability (19.6%) and ICU bed availability (16.4%) rates have both dropped.
+The region has seen hospitalizations decrease since late November.

 Region 11 (Chicago):

 The positivity rate increased slightly on Dec.
-5, rising to 12.6%.
-ICU bed availability (21.2%) and hospital bed availability (19.8%) are inching upward, while the region has seen decreases in hospitalizations each of the last six days.
+6, rising to 12.7%.
+ICU bed availability (20.4%) and hospital bed availability (18.9%) are inching upward, while the region has seen decreases in hospitalizations each of the last eight days.